awslabs/amazon-msk-data-generator/docs/msk-data-gen-container-deploy.md

     ![Security Group 2](../assets/security-group-example-2.jpg)

-    Notice how my security group id starting with "sg-0f4" is allowed access to MSK related ports and also access to ports 9000 and 8083 from my laptop ip address.
+    Notice how my security group id starting with "sg-0f4" is allowed access to MSK related ports and also access to port 8083 from my laptop ip address.
 Of course, these values are dependent on your environment and you may simply use one security group if desired.
 This is just an example.

     To Continue Click Next and Next again on the following screen.